 To clarify, MLA is not providing any funding for the lawsuit in which it has been named as a plaintiff; the ACLU is providing services to MASL and MLA pro bono.
 Additionally, MLA is a representative organization of libraries and library workers working to protect the profession and professionals working in the library field.
 We are a volunteer organization, and no state aid is used to fund MLA's work.

 State Aid helps libraries provide relevant collections, literacy based programming, and technology resources to their communities.
-Our rural libraries rely the most heavily on this funding to serve their communities, and they will be crippled by this drastic budget cut.
+Our rural libraries rely the most heavily on this funding to serve their communities, and they will be devastated by this drastic budget cut.

 The Missouri Library Association continues to oppose 15 CSR 30-200.015 Library Certification Requirement for the Protection of Minors and now opposes the HB 1159 filed in the House of Representatives on 2/15/2023.
 While the final version of the Secretary of State’s proposed rule reduces potential for frivolous challenges to library collections from any individual, it remains vague and continues to engender strife between the library and its community.
 The newly filed HB1159, however, makes no such distinction on who may challenge the library’s collection.
 It goes beyond the rule to institute punitive damages against libraries and librarians for merely doing the work of the library, providing access to information resources.